drganjoo/txengine/README.md

 The type is a string, the client column is a valid u16 client ID, the tx is a valid u32 transaction ID, and the amount is a decimal value with a precision of up to four places past the decimal.

-For example type, deposit, deposit, deposit, withdrawal, withdrawal,
+For example:

+type, client, tx, amount,
+deposit, 1, 1, 1.0
-client, 1, 2, 1, 1, 2,
+deposit, 2, 2, 2.0
+deposit, 1, 3, 2.0
+withdrawal, 1, 4, 1.5
-tx, amount 1, 1.0 2, 2.0 3, 2.0 4, 1.5 5, 3.0
+withdrawal, 2, 5, 3.0

 Output

 The output should be a list of client IDs (client), available amounts (available), held amounts (held), total amounts (total), and whether the account is locked (locked).
-Columns are defined as
+Columns are defined as:

+**available**: The total funds that are available for trading, staking, withdrawal, etc. This should be equal to the total - held amounts

+**held**: The total funds that are held for dispute.
+This should be equal to total available amounts

+**total**: The total funds that are available or held.
+This should be equal to available + held

+**locked**: Whether the account is locked.
+An account is locked if a charge back occurs

+For example:

+client, available, held, total, locked
+1, 1.5, 0.0, 1.5, false
+2, 2.0, 0.0, 2.0, false

 ### Types of Transactions

-Deposit: A deposit is a credit to the client's asset account
+**Deposit**: A deposit is a credit to the client's asset account

-Withdrawal: A withdraw is a debit to the client's asset account
+**Withdrawal**: A withdraw is a debit to the client's asset account

-Dispute: A dispute represents a client's claim that a transaction was erroneous and should be reversed.
+**Dispute**: A dispute represents a client's claim that a transaction was erroneous and should be reversed.
 The transaction shouldn't be reversed yet but the associated funds should be held.

-Resolve: A resolve represents a resolution to a dispute, releasing the associated held funds.
+**Resolve**: A resolve represents a resolution to a dispute, releasing the associated held funds.
 Funds that were previously disputed are no longer disputed.

-Chargeback: A chargeback is the final state of a dispute and represents the client reversing a transaction.
+**Chargeback**: A chargeback is the final state of a dispute and represents the client reversing a transaction.
 Funds that were held have now been withdrawn.

 ## Solution Overview